miachen67/DS-Visualization/README.md

-# Array List Visualization
+# Data Structures Visualization

-This website assists in visualizing the add, remove, find methods/operations for ArrayLists.
+This website assists in visualizing the add, remove, find etc. methods/operations for ArrayLists, Stacks, Queues.

-To start, select a method: add, remove or find.
+For arrays, to start, select a method: add, remove or find.
 I would recommend adding some elements to the array first!
 ## Add
 1. Click Add.
 2. Input a number.
 This will be the integer added to your ArrayList.